-The brazillian portuguese version also just said immune to pain.
-My guess is that they meant immune to pain as in "immune to damage", seeing as in a later comic the village druid comments how the potion gives superstrenght, but not ivulnerability, then adds something to the effect of "but there's other potion for that".
+The Brazilian Portuguese version also just said immune to pain.
+My guess is that they meant immune to pain as in "immune to damage", seeing as in a later comic the village druid comments how the potion gives superstrength, but not invulnerability, then adds something to the effect of "but there's another potion for that".

 I also wondered about that, but it would certainly be in character for Asterix to decide that this year would be for Obelix.
 After all, Obelix has completely forgotten what day it is, so it's easy to imagine Asterix laughing to himself as he goes around to the villagers and say "Look, Obelix doesn't remember it's our birthday, so I want to arrange a surprise for him."

 It was written by Goscinny, and all the instances involving Asterix and Obelix sharing a birthday seem to be found only in albums by Uderzo.

 Whenever we see the magic potion, it's clearly not wine.
 In Asterix In Britain our heroes have to find a barrel containing the potion in amongst loads of barrels of wine - they've all been opened, including the one with the potion... so why not look quickly into each barrel until they find it?

 Because they didn't have a soldier who knew what the potion looked like.